 R22 is Phasing Out

-We told you last summer about the R22 phase out and with cooling season approaching, Becht/Givens Service Experts wanted to remind you of your choices.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.

 RECAP:

-If you have an air conditioner installed earlier than 2010, it likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed before 2010, it most likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfy.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-Starting in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.
+Starting in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

 HIGHLIGHTS:

-You can get recycled R22 now for existing air conditioning systems that use this certain refrigerant.
+You can purchase recycled R22 now for existing AC equipment that use this particular refrigerant.

-The cost of R22 is going up because of the dropping supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and won’t be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your AC equipment was produced before January 2010, you have a couple options:
+If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your AC equipment was made before January 2010, you have a few options:

-1) Invest in an upgraded, more environmentally-friendly system, which can use the approved AC refrigerant.
+1) Purchase an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.

-2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
-Keep in mind, this is not recommended because it could nullify your warranty(ies).
+2) Call a professional to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
+However, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Becht/Givens Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!